astropy/astropy/docs/uncertainty/index.rst

   <Quantity 50.07120457 pc>

 Indeed these are close to the expectations.
-While this may seem unnecessary for the simple Gaussian case, for more complex distributions or arithmetic operations where error analysis becomes untenable, |distribution| still powers through::
+While this may seem unnecessary for the basic Gaussian case, for more complex distributions or arithmetic operations where error analysis becomes untenable, |Distribution| still powers through::

   >>> d = unc.uniform(center=3*u.kpc, width=800*u.pc, n_samples=10000)